mariamorvillo/VisU-HydRA/README.md

 - KFields_Generator: folder containing the files related to the hydraulic conductivity fields generation.
 - FlowSimulation: folder containing the files related to the flow simulations.
 - TransportSimulation: folder containing the files related to the transport simulations.
-- UQRA: folder containing the files related to the risk analysis and uncertainty quantification.
+- UncertaintyQuantification&RiskAnalysis: folder containing the files related to the risk analysis and uncertainty quantification.

 # How to run VisU-HydRA
 As explained by the Markdown cells in the Jupyter Notebook and in the **What you need** section, to run each code cell you need certain files.
 Create a folder on your computer in which you need to include the Jupyter Notebook, all the files included in the folders described above and a the Image folder, to visualize the graphycal eplanations included in the Jupyter Notebook.

+# Data Availability
+The folder "datasets" contains the datasets necessary to plot the images showed in our work "Computationally Efficient Characterization of Groundwater Contaminant Transport for Supporting Risk‐Based Decision Making".

 ## References
 <a id="1">[1]</a>